bluk/min_jwt/README.md

 # Minimal JSON Web Token

-A minimal JSON Web Token library that is built on top of [ring][ring].
+A minimal JSON Web Token library.

+By default, the signers and verifiers are built on top of [ring][ring].

 There are many fully featured crates for JSON Web Tokens, but this crate's goals
 are: